Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Equinix (EQIX)

-The premium data center REIT.
-Hyperscaler colocation + interconnection.
+The premium data center REIT — network neutrality + interconnection.

 Digital Realty (DLR)

-Larger, slightly more wholesale data center REIT than EQIX.
+Larger, more wholesale data center REIT than EQIX.

-Verdict — Hold: The slower-growing twin of EQIX.
-Pick one for REIT exposure; EQIX edges DLR on growth, DLR edges on dividend.
+Verdict — Hold: Faster topline growth than EQIX but more concentration.
+Pick one for REIT exposure; EQIX edges on diversification, DLR on growth.

 Eaton (ETN)

-Electrical equipment for AI infrastructure — switchgear, UPS, transformers.
+Electrical equipment — switchgear, UPS, transformers — for AI infrastructure.
 Plus diversified industrial portfolio.

-Verdict — Add: AI infrastructure beneficiary with diversification cushion.
+Verdict — Add (core for non-chip AI exposure): AI infrastructure beneficiary with diversification cushion.
 Lower volatility than VRT for similar theme.
-Good for portfolios that want the AI infrastructure exposure with less single-theme risk.
+The 228 GW backlog is the cleanest single data point in the entire layer.

 Quanta Services (PWR)

-Catalyst: US grid interconnect projects; data center transmission line construction.
+Catalyst: US grid interconnect projects; data center transmission line construction; substation pipeline scaling.

 Verdict — Add: The grid behind the data center.
 Highest leverage to "data centers require grid" thesis.
 2–4% sleeve.